mcchannigan/react-help-screen/src/assets/page3.md

 * __Employer Guidebook to ***sece*** Functions:__ This is a link to this guide.
 * __Hiring Policies & Procedures:__ This is a link to a document that walks you through advertising jobs and hiring students.
-* __Federal Income Tax Withholding Form (W-4):__ This is a link to the Federal income tax form that student employees need to complete to determine their Federal withholding allowances.
+* __Form I-9 Instructions:__ This is a link to a pdf containing detailed instructions on completing the form I-9 provided by USCIS.
-* __State of Hawaii Employee Withholding Allowance and Status Certificate (HW-4):__ This is a link to the State of Hawaii income tax form that student employees need to complete to determine their State withholding allowances.
 * __HIP Direct Deposit Login:__ This is a link to log in to the Hawaii Information Portal (HIP).
-* __Form I-9 Instructions:__ This is a link to a pdf containing detailed instructions on completing the form I-9 provided by USCIS.
 * __Federal Form I-9:__ This is a link to the pdf version of the form I-9.
 Please note that some campuses now use the electronic I-9 form built into ***sece***.
-* __General Confidentiality Notice form__: When student employees will have access to sensitive information, you may ask them to complete this form.
-The form should be retained as part of their personnel record in your office.
-You may also have them complete the form on the ITS ACER website ([https://www.hawaii.edu/its/acer/](https://www.hawaii.edu/its/acer/)).
+* __GCN and ISAT Certification (ACER)__: This is a link to the ITS ACER website ([https://www.hawaii.edu/its/acer/](https://www.hawaii.edu/its/acer/)), where student employees can log in to complete the GCN and ISAT.
 * __Administrative Procedures Manual A9.860:__ This is a link to the APM governing grievance procedures.
 * __Administrative Procedures Manual A9.880:__ This is a link to the APM governing general student employment practices, procedures, and policies for the UH system.
 * __PTS Enrollment Form:__ This is a link to the pdf form used to enroll a student in the PTS deferment program.
 Students subject to FICA taxes should complete this form.
 * __PTS Deferred Compensation Booklet:__ This is a link to the booklet detailing the PTS deferred compensation system that student employees pay into when subject to FICA taxes.
 * __Student Assistant FICA Questionnaire:__ This is a link to the FICA questionnaire which you can use to determine if the student is subject to FICA taxes.
 * __Summer FICA Tax Information:__ This is a link to the memorandum detailing FICA rules for the summer.
+* __Title IX Coordinators:__ This is a link to the contact information for Title IX coordinators system-wide.
 * __Contact Student Employment:__ This is a link to the contact page listing contact information for all campuses.

 ## UH Manoa Forms/Info

 * __READ THIS FIRST:__ This is a link to a memorandum that all UH Manoa employers should read and be familiar with.
 * __90-Day Extension:__ This is a link to a pdf detailing the 90-day extension process for I-9s completed using receipts.
-* __Instructions for Hiring F1 Student w/o SSN:__ This is a link to a pdf describing the process of hiring F1 students and obtaining Social Security Numbers.
 * __Multi-Job Memo:__ This is a link to a pdf of the multi-job memo.
 * __FWS Information & Policies:__ This is a link to a pdf of the FWS Information & Policies document.
+* __F1 VISA Students Without a SSN:__ This is a link to a pdf describing the process of hiring F1 students and obtaining Social Security Numbers.